Some 7 million years ago an enormous volcano rose from the 2 kilometers deep Tasman Sea and through gargantuan eruptions created a large island.

 Few islands in the world are as beautiful as Lord Howe Island.
 The incredibly blue sea and the emerald-green island with its steep mountains represent the southern seas at their best.
-Best preserved natural forests grow in the hills to the south and to the north from the village – on both ends of Lord Howe Island.
+Best preserved natural forests grow in the hills to the south and to the north from the village – on both ends of the island.
 These mounts are covered with lush vegetation – unique temperate cloud forest and palm forest.
-Especially impressive is the cloud forest around the summit of Mount Gower – while most of the island often is basking in sunshine, this forest for most time is covered with a cloud.
+Especially impressive is the cloud forest around the summit of Mount Gower – while most of the island often is basking in the sunshine, this forest for most time is covered with a cloud.

 There are also numerous caves on the island – some quite long, as well some spectacular waterfalls which form after the rain.
 Admiralty Island has a natural arch – “Arcade”.

 Visitors happily are taking the enchanting (and strenuous!) walks in the hills, diving in the most southerly coral reef of the world (yes, one more peculiarity of Lord Howe Island!), enjoying the fearless and amusing birds and taking incredibly tasty meals.